coderinblack08/website/data/blog/broken-necklace.md

   crossOrigin="anonymous"
 />

-This is part of a "serires" of problem explinations from USACO Training.
+This is part of a "series" of problem explanations from USACO Training.

 1. Broken Necklace (beads)
 2. Milking Cows (milk2)